commutatus/spotlight-search/README.md

     $ gem install spotlight_search

+Generator that installs mandatory files and gems to application

+    $ rails g spotlight_search:install

 Include the spotlight_search javascript by adding the line `//= require spotlight_search` to your `app/assets/javascripts/application.js`

 ## Usage